 Big Data is certainly the main area of focus in the digital era.
 There is a huge amount of data created and collected from tons of resources and through several processes.
 This data could include useful insights that can help the company to improve and grow, hence it is extremely significant for businesses to make good use of this data.
 Hadoop is one such fantastic piece of technology that helps companies to make good use of Big Data.
 The tool has the ability to analyze the data in order to churn out plentiful valuable information.

 Hadoop is an all-encompassing batch processing set-up.
 Hadoop can be easily used in a single machine, however, it has the capability to scale to a large number of workstations, each with numerous processor cores.
 It is also intended to efficiently allocate huge amounts of work through a bunch of machines.
-Hadoop is known to be one of the front-runners in the Big Data development field and it has already proved its caliber of smoothly resolving a host of the Big Data problems.
+Hadoop is known to be one of the front-runners in the big data development services field and it has already proved its caliber of smoothly resolving a host of the Big Data problems.

 There's been an ample amount of buzz about the functionalities of Hadoop, including the way it stores, processes or analyzes colossal files and enormous volumes of data like no other solution.
 Hadoop was initially gestated in a big company to manage and analyze huge amounts of data in a cost-effective and streamlined manner.
 However, a complete network of complementary solutions have been grown around Hadoop, which allow better and better analytics of the unstructured data etc.